swetoast/adguardhome-lists/README.md

 ## Support

-If you find these lists useful, please consider giving us a star on GitHub!
+If you find these lists useful, please consider giving me a star on GitHub!